-Serious consideration must be given to refurbishing diesel rolling stock in order to strengthen existing services and introducing new services to meet increased demand.
+Serious consideration must be given to the refurbishment of diesel rolling stock in order to strengthen existing services and introduce new services to meet increased demand.
+This could for example assist the re-opening the line to Levenmouth for passenger and freight traffic.

-It may also mean that additional electric rolling stock may be required, beyond that provided through EGIP, to meet added demand and provide new services on the existing electrified network.
+Additional electric rolling stock may be required, beyond that provided through EGIP, to meet added demand and provide new services on the existing electrified network, e.g. new services to Dunbar and Berwick upon Tweed and a semi-fast service to Newcastle.